Particular/docs.particular.net/nservicebus/pipeline/index_intro_core_[8,).partial.md

-NServiceBus has the concept of a _pipeline_ which refers to the series of actions taken when:
+NServiceBus has the concept of _pipelines_ which refers to the series of actions taken when:

 * An incoming message is processed
 * An outgoing message is sent